Month by Month

-One of Europe's premier choral festivals (www.corkchoral.ie), with the winners going on to the Fleischmann International Trophy Competition, is held over four days at the beginning of May.
+One of Europe's premier choral festivals, with the winners going on to the Fleischmann International Trophy Competition, is held over five days between the end of April and the beginning of May.

 North West 200

-Ireland's most famous road race is also the country's biggest outdoor sporting event; 150,000-plus people line the triangular route to cheer on some of the biggest names in motorcycle racing.
+Ireland's most famous road race is also the country's biggest outdoor sporting event; up to 100,000 people line the triangular route to cheer on some of the biggest names in motorcycle racing.
 Held in mid-May.

 Cathedral Quarter Arts Festival

 Belfast's Cathedral Quarter hosts a multidisciplinary arts festival, including drama, music, poetry and street theatre over 10 days at the beginning of the month.

 Well-known writers engaged in readings, seminars and storytelling are the attraction at the country's premier festival (www.writersweek.ie) for bibliophiles, which runs over five days in the County Kerry town of Listowel at the end of the month.
 There's also poetry, music and drama.